shimsojin/Breast_segmentation/README.md

 output_path: same as the input path (path_uids) as the default.
 OUTPUTS::
-Converted numpy images with the corresponding uids.
+Converted numpy images with the corresponding uids. cylinder.npy: saves one plane of the cylinder structure for the image conversion to DICOM by Numpy_to_DICOM.py

 ## Breast_Segmentation_run_batch.py
 This is the main script.
 It applies the segmentation on the input numpy images and generates output files - output segmentation image and csv file indicating the time duration of the segmentation.